ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_14/README.md

 #### System Requirements

-Before start, ensure that your development machine meets the following prerequisites:
+Before start, ensure that the development machine meets the following prerequisites:

 	- Operating System: Ubuntu (or other Linux-based OS) is